 The Company has set up a Corporate Social Responsibility (CSR) Management Committee with the Convenorship of the Executive Chairman.
-The composition of the Committee consists of the Executive Chairman, Vice President, General Manager, Chief Accountant, Manager - Human Resources, Company Secretary, Manager - Projects, and Manager - Legal & Liaison.
+The composition of the Committee consists of the Executive Chairman, Vice President, General Manager - TSK, Chief Accountant, Director of Human Resources, Company Secretary, Manager - Projects, and Senior Manager - Administration and Public Relations.